Seneca-BSA/bsa/docs/seh500/lab8.md

 $$
 \textrm{Term}_n = (-1)^n \frac{x^{(2n + 1)}}{(2n + 1)!}
 $$

+This is a common method calculator use to approximate trigonometric functions.

 1. Go to **ConfigTools > Peripherals** from the top menu.
 In the "Components" tab, Under "Peripheral drivers (Device specific)" add the "PIT" configuration components.
 Set up the PIT at **1us** (one microsecond interval).